jia-von/jia-von/README.md

 - Completing [Ubuntu Linux Bible](https://www.amazon.ca/Linux-Bible-Christopher-Negus/dp/111821854X) exercises - Chapter 3

 ### TL;DR
 My interest in Linux started on December 2020, when I was introduced to my first Raspberry Pi 4.
 That Christmas gift changed my view and relationship with computers forever.
-I have been exploring and engaging with Linux ever since.
+I have been exploring and engaging with Linux and Open Source Software ever since.

 Lastly, I want my to share fossil interests with the software community.
 Here are my favourites: